aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 15.md

 Parsing mathematical equations
 ## Stack Overflow
 If a stack has a finite capacity, and we attempt to push, error is thrown
+## Stack Underflow
+Popping on an empty stack